bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

   * <i>anat_slices</i>: A vector containing the slice numbers of the anatomical images to be plotted.

-   * <i>plot_mesh</i>: If set to 1, this field will allow plotting of the roi mesh.
+   * <i>plot_mesh</i>: If set to 1, this field will allow plotting of the aponeurosis mesh.
 Otherwise, the mesh will not be plotted.

    * <i>plot_mask</i>: If set to 1, this field will allow plotting of the mask.
 Otherwise, the mask will not be plotted.